 - Rashes and redness of the skin

-- Gastrointestinal complaints such as diarrhea, vomiting and abdominal pain
+- Gastrointestinal complaints such as diarrhoea, vomiting and abdominal pain

-- Itchy palate and "furry feeling" on the tongue
+- An itchy palate and a ‘furry feeling’ on the tongue

 - Rashes and redness of the skin

-In particular, nuts, soy and animal foods such as milk, egg and shellfish can also cause a dangerous allergic shock (anaphylactic shock).
-The blood pressure suddenly drops.
+In particular, nuts, soy and animal products – such as milk, egg and shellfish – can also cause a dangerous allergic reaction (anaphylactic shock).
+Blood pressure suddenly drops.
 This can lead to fainting and in rare cases even death.

-If you have ever had anaphylactic shock or you have been found to be at risk, doctors will prescribe an anaphylaxis emergency kit.
-This includes medicines that you can use to counteract this violent allergic reaction.
-Most importantly: an Epi-Pen (epinephrine pen) that allows you to inject adrenaline into the thigh, which usually prevents the drop in blood pressure.
+If you have ever had an anaphylactic shock or you have been found to be at risk of having one, doctors will prescribe an anaphylaxis emergency kit.
+This includes medicines that you can use to counteract this violent allergic reaction, such as an an EpiPen (epinephrine pen) that allows you to inject adrenaline into the thigh, which usually prevents the drop in blood pressure.

 Which foods trigger food allergies?

 More than 170 foods can be responsible for allergies.
-However, a far smaller number of foods is by far the most frequently responsible.
+However, a far smaller number of foods is most frequently responsible.
 They include:

 - Cow’s milk and eggs